gavi210/SMaE_Exercise/Code/README.md

 # Project Description
-The students of this project did not have an own java project at hand, because they were either stored in unavailable locations or already have been reviewed using an automatic tool.
+The students in this team did not have an own java project at hand, because they were either stored in unavailable locations or already have been reviewed using an automatic tool.
 It was decided that the students look at a small project available on Github.
 After a search for a suitable project it was decided to look at the source code available at: https://github.com/rajyash1904/ATM-Machine